remix-run/react-router/doc/03 Components/Link.md

 ### *others*

-You can also pass props you'd like to be on the `<a>` such as a title, id, or className.
+You can also pass props you'd like to be on the `<a>` such as a title, id, className, etc.

 Example
 -------